RedDawe/BowlingReservationSystem/README.md

 # BowlingReservationSystem

-This system is meant to be used by a bowling alley to manage their users reservations.
+Reservation system for a bowling alley to manage their users' reservations.

 Functionality is described by the following Use Case Diagram and further by Analysis present in the repository.